flipacholas/Architecture-of-consoles/articles/master-system.md

 Like the other systems from its generation, the CPU is mostly in charge of handling I/O. In this case, the Z80 processor is unique for having that special I/O addressing, but still, there will be CPU cycles spent in moving bits around components.

-On the other side, the SMS uses a dedicated **I/O controller** chip to not only interface the controllers, but also enabling and disabling parts of the system, which will alter the address map.
-Furthermore, this controller is essential for supporting the FM expansion, since the FM's exposed ports conflict with the rest of the system (without the intervention of the I/O chip).
+On the other side, the SMS uses a dedicated **I/O controller** chip to not only interface the joypads, but also enabling and disabling parts of the system, which will alter the address map.
+Furthermore, this controller is essential for supporting the FM expansion, since the FM's exposes ports which conflict with the rest of the system (that is, without the intervention of the I/O chip).

 #### Available interfaces

 Apart from the two controller ports, the system contains one proprietary cartridge slot, one 'Sega Card' slot and one expansion slot reserved for 'future accessories'.
 The latter was never used, except for the FM expansion in the Mark III.
-Even so, the SMS and Mark III had a different port design.
+Even so, the SMS and Mark III had a different expansion port design.

 #### Top interruptors